9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 Tip: If you like weird, organic architecture, take a trip to Barcelona and see Gaudí’s best work!

-6. Spanish Riding School
+6. Meet the famous stallions at the Spanish Riding School

 Spanish Riding School in Vienna, Austria